- Labeling Requirements

 For more information, visit the U.S. Mission to the EU FAS website for up-to-date information on GM regulations and labeling.

 The Annex to Directive 2007/45/EC (PDF) sets out general standards of fill for wine and distilled spirits.
 Please note that this Directive does not apply to pre-packaged products sold in duty-free shops for consumption outside the European Union.

 A chart derived from this Annex outlining the standard of fill requirements can be found here.

 On March 10, 2006, the U.S. and EU signed the Agreement between the United States and the European Community on Trade in Wine.
-The agreement provides for the recognition of each other's existing current winemaking practices, as well as a consultative process for accepting new winemaking practices.
-As such, the EU must allow entry of U.S. wine products made in accordance with U.S. winemaking standards into the EU.
+The agreement provides for the recognition of each other's existing current winemaking practices as of the date of signing, as well as a consultative process for accepting new winemaking practices.
+As such, the EU must allow entry of U.S. wine products made in accordance with U.S. winemaking standards into the EU